A happy woman sits on a couch in her home.

 How does credit work?

 Credit is a system that allows you to borrow money to pay for goods and services, on the condition that you repay the money later.
-Lenders want to be sure that you are good to pay back any money they loan you, and they assess this with your creditworthiness.
+Lenders want to be sure that you will pay back any money they loan you, and they assess this with your creditworthiness.
 Lenders may review your credit report, credit score, income, and current debts to figure out your creditworthiness.
 Responsible credit card habits are one way you can help build creditworthiness.

 How do credit cards impact creditworthiness?